DeannaGelbart/SugarStellar/README.md

 #Licensing

-All the original C# code, art & music in the above-mentioned folders are provided to you under a [Creative Commons Attribution license](http://creativecommons.org/licenses/by/4.0/).
+All the original C# code, art & music created for this game and found in the above-mentioned folders is provided to you under a [Creative Commons Attribution license](http://creativecommons.org/licenses/by/4.0/).
 You can attribute code and art to SugarStellar, and music to Scott Smigiel.

 A small amount of the C# source code was taken from the